cs1302uga/cs1302-tutorials/maven.md

    To execute a phase using Maven, simply type the phase name after the `mvn` command.
    Pay careful attention to the output of each command as it usually provides lots of useful information about what worked or didn't work related to that command.
+   **The _first time_ you execute a phase after creating / updating the POM, Maven may need to download some files;** this is normal behavior.

 1. Let's try compiling the code: